evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 ## Adding a device that does more than broadcast sensor information

-Unlike soil moisture sensors, other devices such as smart water timers can be made to turn water on and off.

-This functionality adds a little more complication as you need to set addiitonal details in the sending section.
+Unlike soil moisture sensors, other devices such as smart water timers can be used to turn water on and off.
+This functionality requires addiitonal details in the sending section.

 Zigbee based [smart water timers](https://www.aliexpress.com/item/1005009335943136.html) allows automating turning taps on and off.